-Dr Max Price took up the post of Vice-Chancellor of the University of Cape Town in July 2008.
+Dr Max Price took up the post of vice-chancellor of the University of Cape Town in July 2008.
 From 1996 to 2006, he was dean of the Faculty of Health Sciences at the University of the Witwatersrand.

-Dr Price’s research has covered the political economy of health in SA, health economics, rural health services, health systems research and health science education.
+Dr Price’s research has covered the political economy of health in South Africa, health economics, rural health services, health systems research and health science education.
 He is an Honorary Fellow of the Colleges of Medicine of South Africa in recognition of his leadership role in public health medicine and medical education.

-Dr Price is currently chair of the African Research Universities Alliance, was previously chair and now vice-chair of the Worldwide Universities Network.
+Dr Price is currently chair of the African Research Universities Alliance, and was previously chair and now vice-chair of the Worldwide Universities Network.